asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ## Drawing a Square

-Let's write a program that draws a simple square.
-Create a new file and save it as `first_square.py`.
+Let's make a program that draws a square.
+Create a new file in your code editor.
+Save it as *first_square.py*.
 Enter the following Python code:

 ```python
 # first_square.py